History of China (2002–2012): Policy transition

 Due to the large number of social, political, and economic imbalances left over from the Jiang era, Hu and Wen inherited a government nearly run-down from severe corruption and the immense rise in materialism.
 Because Jiang continued to wield influence, the direction of the Hu-Wen administration did not deviate from that of the Jiang-era for a few years after taking over power.
 Jiang, however, faced both popular pressure and significant inner party and military opposition, and stepped down as the Central Military Commission Chairman in September 2004.
 Although superficially, Hu and Wen continued to support Jiang era policies and hail his Three Represents theory, gradual changes were put in place to revert some of the worst excesses of the Jiang era.
 The changes had a much more egalitarian focus, concentrated on sectors of the Chinese population which have been left behind by the economic reform and closing the great wealth gap.
 Hu and Wen have both taken a number of high-profile trips to the poorer areas of China with the stated goal of understanding these areas better.

 The degree of difference between the Hu and Jiang administrations is subject to debate.
-Within the top leadership of the PRC, there still a general consensus that Chinese economic reform should continue.
+Within the top leadership of the PRC, there was still a general consensus that the reform and opening up should continue.
 But because of the clear slant towards more capitalist elements under a one-party system, it has been contested that the government has an unclear ideological direction.
 The seriousness of China's internal problems is often masked by its high economic growth indicators and rapidly increasing foreign investment interest.
 Both Hu and Wen have given keynote addresses indicating the government's determination to deal with problems in a more logical, scientific way.